Key West and the History of Flight

 Pan American World Airways, better known as Pan Am, may have gone defunct in 1991, but everybody has heard of it since it was the USA’s main international air service from the 1920’s until its collapse.
 We were further reminded of the one time air giant with the 2004 movie, The Aviator, starring Leonardo DiCaprio.
 What I bet most people didn’t know is that Pan Am got its start in Key West, Florida!

 The building that was home to the original Key West headquarters of Pan Am still stands today.
-It is now Kelly’s Caribbean Bar Grill and Brewery located on Whitehead Street, named for it’s former owner, movie star Kelly McGillis.
+It is now First Flight, formerly Kelly’s Caribbean Bar Grill and Brewery located on Whitehead Street, named for its former owner, movie star Kelly McGillis.
 The first Pan Am airline tickets were actually sold out of this same building!
-Today you can dine at Kelly’s amidst memorabilia from the past including Pan Am uniforms, ads, articles, and photos.
+Today you can dine at First Flight amidst memorabilia from the past including Pan Am uniforms, ads, articles, and photos.

 For more information about Key West and things to do, check out our website www.gotothekeys.com.